Cablivi FDA Approval History

 - Adverse Reactions The most common adverse reactions (incidence >15%) were epistaxis, headache, and gingival bleeding.

-Development History and FDA Approval Process for Cablivi
+Development Timeline for Cablivi

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.